1912 Hackney South by-election

-The Hackney South by-election was a Parliamentary by-election held on 24 May 1912.
+The 1912 Hackney South by-election was a Parliamentary by-election held on 24 May 1912.
 The constituency returned one Member of Parliament (MP) to the House of Commons of the United Kingdom, elected by the first past the post voting system.

 Vacancy

-In May 1912, Horatio Bottomley, the controversial Liberal MP for Hackney South, was forced resign his seat when he was declared bankrupt.
+In May 1912, Horatio Bottomley, the controversial Liberal MP for Hackney South, was forced to resign his seat when he was declared bankrupt.
 Bottomley had been unpopular with a large portion of the party's activists in Hackney, who had run their own candidate against him in December 1910.

 Electoral history

 Candidates

 The two Liberal factions came together to nominate Hector Morison for the vacancy.
 Morison was a 62-year-old Scottish member of the London Stock Exchange.
 He was also a former Member of Parliament, he had sat for Eastbourne from January to December 1910, when he was defeated.

 The Unionists selected John Constant Gibson, a 51-year-old Scottish businessman.